GoogleCloudPlatform/cloud-foundation-fabric/modules/compute-vm/README.md

-# Compute Engine VM module
+# Google Compute Engine VM module

+This module allows creating on or multiple instances for a specific configuration, optionally creating an instance template instead of instances.

+A service account is optionally created and assigned to instances if no service account email is specified.

 ## Example